johnnymetz/johnny-metz-blog/content/posts/why-you-need-to-use-django-subqueries.md

 > Out of the books with a non-null release year, give me the latest ones.

 Unfortunately, we can't just simply swap the clauses.
-The [SQL Order of Execution](https://www.sisense.com/blog/sql-query-order-of-operations/) guarentees `WHERE` clauses are executed before `ORDER BY` clauses.
+The [SQL order of execution](https://www.sisense.com/blog/sql-query-order-of-operations/) guarentees `WHERE` clauses are executed before `ORDER BY` clauses.

 So how can we fix this?
-The answer is using SQL Subqueries.
+The answer is using SQL subqueries.

 ```python
 Book.objects.filter(